code-423n4/docs/roles/wardens/submission-policy.md

 It is the warden's responsibility to follow up with Code4rena in a timely manner, based on what they hear back from the original project.

-### Use of writing assistance software, ChatGPT output, etc.
+### Use of writing assistance software, ChatGPT output, etc

 As a professional audit platform, Code4rena's bar for a satisfactory submission is that it is **as good as one might find in a professional audit report.**